Alex Carter: 12 Years of Leadership and Growth at the Lighthouse

 Gregory Wilson's career trajectory is a story of resilience, adaptability, and growth.
-Gregory joined The Lighthouse for the Blind, Inc. just over two years [...]
+Gregory joined The Lighthouse for the Blind, Inc. just over [...]

 Mae Mullen, one of just a few DeafBlind machinists working at our Seattle facility, is reaching new heights at the Lighthouse and is the first DeafBlind employee to take part in a 4-year AJAC Apprenticeship program.